 It requires a degree of trust, to be sure.
 But I’ve been doing this work for many years now, and I haven’t found that to be a problem.

 Regardless of the pricing method used, it’s always difficult to give an accurate fee estimate for income tax preparation without knowing the details of your particular tax situation.
 In the interest of providing general guidelines, here’s how it often works out:

-- If a number of those “slightly more complicated” items apply, that can put things in the $260-$300+ range.
+- If a number of those “slightly more complicated” items apply, that can certainly put things in the $300+ range.
 The cumulative impact of multiple items is always greater than the sum of its parts.
 That is, everything interacts with everything else on a tax return, and the more pieces you add in, the more complex the interactions become, and the more difficult it can be to work everything out.

-- A significant percentage (maybe 30-40%) of the tax returns that I prepare end up in the $400+ range (or $500+, $600+, and so on).
+- A significant percentage (maybe 30%) of the tax returns that I prepare end up in the $450+ range (or $500+, $600+, and so on).
 There are any number of reasons why a return might end up in this range.
-Some examples would be: multiple items from the previous bullet-point; small-business income with employees and/or multiple owners; higher-income earners subject to AMT and “net investment income tax”; tax returns involving mutually-taxed income among multiple states; returns with both self-employment and rental income; returns with large numbers of securities transactions; and returns claiming a foreign earned income exclusion.
+Some examples would be: multiple items from the previous bullet-point; small-business income with employees and/or multiple owners; higher-income earners subject to “alternative minimum tax”, “net investment income tax”, and/or “passive loss limitations”; returns with a full mix of self-employment, rental, and investment income; returns with an unusually high number of securities transactions; and returns claiming a foreign earned income exclusion.